Laotian society: Upland

-Urban society
+Urban

-With a population of somewhat over 250,000 in 1985, Vientiane is the only city of any size in Laos.
-Three provincial capitals have populations of more than 20,000—Louangphrabang with 20,000, Savannakhét with 109,000, and Pakxé with 50,000.
-The 1985 census classified 15 percent of the population as "urbanized," but this figure includes the populations of all district centers, most of which are little more than large villages of 2,000 to 3,000 persons.
+A 1985 census classified 15% of the population as "urbanized", and this figure includes the populations of all district centers.
 The expanded marketing and commercial opportunities resulting from economic liberalization in 1986 have somewhat stimulated urban growth.
-Vientiane planners anticipate an annual population expansion of 5.4 percent through the year 2000, and many of the more rural provincial capitals also are growing at a significant rate in the early 1990s.

-Urban centers, for the most part, have developed from villages that expanded or grew together around an administrative or trading center.
-Louangphrabang is the historical capital of the kingdom of Lan Xang, and Vientiane and Pakxé are also centers of earlier kingdoms.
-Migration of the Lao Loum into the region resulted in the establishment of muang, semi-independent principalities, which sometimes formed a larger state entity but which always preserved a certain autonomy as a result of transportation and communication difficulties.
-Many of the original districts, have since become district centers, and the word itself is used for this political division.
-Although district centers rarely had more than a few thousand people as the mid-1990s approached, they serve as secondary administrative posts and marketing centers for the surrounding villages and are the location of the medical clinic and lowersecondary school—grades six through eight—for the vast majority of the rural population.

-Population displacement during the Second Indochina War caused growth in some cities—Vientiane, Louangphrabang, and the main lower Mekong Valley towns—but depopulation of centers in the eastern liberated zones.
-Xiangkhoang was destroyed by bombing in 1969, and Xam Nua and Phôngsali were virtually depopulated.
-These provincial capitals have been revived since 1975, but their geographic isolation inhibits rapid growth.
-The capital of Xiangkhoang was relocated twenty kilometers north to the village of Phônsavan.
-Administrative centers of several districts were also relocated after 1975 in order to make them more central to all villages in the district.
+Vientiane planners anticipate an annual population expansion of 5.4% through the year 2000.
+Some urban centers have developed from villages that expanded or grew together around an administrative or trading center.
+Migration of the Lao Loum into the region resulted in the establishment of muang, semi-independent principalities, which sometimes formed a larger state entity.
+Some of the original districts have since become district centers, and the word is used for this political division.
+District centers serve as secondary administrative posts and marketing centers for the surrounding villages and are the location of the medical clinic and lowersecondary school—grades 6 through 8.
+Population displacement during the Second Indochina War caused growth in some cities—Vientiane, Louangphrabang, and some lower Mekong Valley towns—and depopulation of centers in eastern liberated zones.
+Administrative centers of some districts were relocated after 1975 in order to make them more central to all villages in the district.